cap-js/change-tracking/README.md

 ## Change History View

+> [!IMPORTANT]
+> To ensure proper lazy loading of the Change History table, please use **SAPUI5 version 1.120.0** or higher.<br>
+> If you wish to *disable* this feature, please see the customization section on how to [disable lazy loading](#disable-lazy-loading).

 <img width="1300" alt="change-history" src="_assets/changes.png">

 If you have a Fiori Element application, the CDS plugin automatically provides and generates a view `sap.changelog.ChangeView`, the facet of which is automatically added to the Fiori Object Page of your change-tracked entities/elements.
 In the UI, this corresponds to the *Change History* table which serves to help you to view and search the stored change records of your modeled entities.

+## Customizations

-### Customizations
+### Altered table view

-The view can be easily adapted and configured to your own needs by simply changing or extending it.
+The *Change History* view can be easily adapted and configured to your own needs by simply changing or extending it.
 For example, let's assume we only want to show the first 5 columns in equal spacing, we would extend `srv/change-tracking.cds` as follows:

 ```cds
 using from '@cap-js/change-tracking';